 The final example in our list – Google News!
 You didn’t think we’d leave this one out, did you?

 Google News is probably the most powerful, AI-powered news aggregator on the planet.
-It offers highly personalized news, across thousands of sources, based on the user’s location, interests, and online behavior.
+It offers highly personalized news, across thousands of sources, based on the user’s location, interests, web browsers, whether they are using an Android or iPhone, and countless other algorithms all running in real-time.

 It groups the news into various categories, shows trending topics, and includes a For You page for your personalized news.
 With all these features, Google News is an aspirational product for a news aggregator website.